esgf2-us/intake-esgf/doc/configure.md

 - `solr_indices` - a dictionary whose keys are the Solr index base url and values map to a boolean indicating that the index is enabled.
 - `additional_df_cols` - a list of additional columns to include in the search results DataFrame.
 Columns that are not part of the search response will be ignored.
 - `requests_cache` - a dictionary with arguments to {class}`~requests_cache.session.CachedSession`.
 This is used to cache search results to speed up repeated searches.
+- `confirm_download` - enable to require users to provide confirmation before any downloading occurs.

 ## Indices